fmi-basel/LSTree/README.md

 ```
 ---
 **NOTE**
-The workflow has been developed and tested using linux operating systems.
+The workflow has been developed and tested using linux.

 ---